aueb-wim/ehr-mapping-design-template/README.md

 Either do a newgrp docker or log out/in to activate the changes to groups.
 You can use `$ docker run hello-world`  to check if you can run docker without sudo.

+### Reserved ports
+* 45432: for `demo_postgres` postgreSQL container

+ This port may change in the configuration.
+Please edit `docker-compose.yml` and `build_postgres.sh` script if you want to change the default port.

 ## Instructions

 1. We create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
 These databases are: